Mathieu2301/Overwatch-ScrAPI/README.md

 2. Edit `main.js` and put your battletag instead of mine
 3. `npm start`

-If you want to write data in a text file, you can run `node start >> data.txt`
+If you want to write data in a text file, you can run `node main >> data.txt`